nitya308/vidyaverse-app/README.md

 ``` populateRecyclerView()```  also overrides ```onItemClick()``` which is called when an item in the Recycler view is clicked.
 It displays the full notes for a particular lab practical box clicked.

 ```
-        //Setting click event to display full experiment when clicked recyclerView.addOnItemTouchListener(new RecyclerViewOnClickListener(this, new RecyclerViewOnClickListener.OnItemClickListener() {
+        recyclerView.addOnItemTouchListener(new RecyclerViewOnClickListener(this, new RecyclerViewOnClickListener.OnItemClickListener() {
             @Override
             public void onItemClick(View view, int position) {